 Today I realized a profound thing while sitting in my cell contemplating my life and the situation that I find myself in.
-This profundity went through me like a bolt of lightening.
+This profundity went through me like a bolt of lightning.
 I felt I had stumbled upon a great treasure and wanted to shout for joy.
 My find was this: the Journey of life is what really matters!

 In my cell I have numerous books by a variety of authors that cover a multitude of different outlooks on life.
 I have a book on the Tibetan Buddhist forms of meditation.
 I have several Christian daily devotionals.
 I even have a book on a Catholic priest named Father Arseny who suffered in the Russian Siberian “death” camps.
 A diverse group to be sure.
 But the one thing that they all agree on is the fact that life’s Journey and how you approach it is the key to finding your place and happiness in our ever-changing world.

 Jesus said He was the way; Buddha said to follow the path; Einstein said we are on a road of time, always moving and forever changing.
 Is it any wonder that the journey of our lives should be the key to opening up ourselves?